verrazzano/docs/content/en/docs/networking/_index.md

 1. Configures several Verrazzano system components to be in the mesh.
 1. Optionally, installs ExternalDNS and creates DNS records.
 1. Creates certificates required by TLS, used by system components.
-1. Creates certificates required by Kubernetes API server to call webhook.
+1. Creates certificates required by Kubernetes API server to call a webhook.
 1. Creates NetworkPolicies for all of the system components.

 ## Network configuration during application life cycle